Frequently asked questions about the eye bank and the eye donation process:

 If the decedent is a potential donor, the Donor Information Line will check to see if the decedent already made the decision to donate through the Colorado or Wyoming Donor Registries.
 If not, then the family is given the option to donate by specially trained health care workers at the hospital.

-Our case load, proximity of an available technician, the coroner's involvement, the involvement of the tissue or organ bank and many other factors work to determine how quickly the eye bank can complete the recovery.
+Our caseload, the proximity of an available technician, the coroner's involvement, the involvement of the tissue or organ bank, and many other factors work to determine how quickly the eye bank can complete the recovery.
 Generally, eye recovery must be completed within 12 hours of the time of death.

 No. Work to restore the eyes following a recovery of donated eye tissues should be minimal.
 Detailed recommendations on the restoration and embalming of eye donors can be found here.
 If you have specific procedural questions not answered there, you may speak with a mortuary science expert by calling the Public & Professional Relations Department at 800-444-7479.
 In Wyoming, call 800-336-6192.
 These recommendations are also available as a laminated poster suitable for the embalming room.